Search for content

 ]

-Finally there are two vehicles available. vehicle1 has a forklift available but is old, so after each stop the driver needs to perform some maintenance tasks on the vehicle which take ten minutes. vehicle2 has no forklift available but is rather new, so there is no maintenance task necessary during working hours.
+Finally, there are two vehicles available. vehicle1 has a forklift available but is old, so after each stop, the driver needs to perform some maintenance tasks on the vehicle which take ten minutes. vehicle2 has no forklift available but is rather new, so there is no maintenance task necessary during working hours.
 We model the difference between the two vehicles by setting the serviceTimeFactor of vehicle2 to two.
-Thus, for each service action performed on a route of using vehicle2 the service time will be twice as high.
+For each service action performed on a route using vehicle2 the service time will be twice as high.

 "vehicles": [